Japan's 2011 Earthquake, Tsunami and Nuclear Disaster

-But the long-term impact was harmful to the country's struggling economy.
-Rebuilding lifted the economy a bit.
-But it was outweighed by the increase in the national debt.
+Third, the Bank of Japan provided market liquidity to ensure the stability of financial markets, but the long-term impact was harmful to the country's struggling economy.
+Rebuilding lifted the economy a bit, but the increase in the national debt outweighed it.
 Even before the disaster, it was already double Japan's annual economic output.

-Fourth, Japan's economy had just started to recover from 20 years of deflation and recession.
-It seemed to be on the mend by 2010, when gross domestic product increased by 3 percent.
+Lastly, Japan's economy had just started to recover from 20 years of deflation and recession.
 The earthquake only added to the country's economic challenges.
 In addition to massive government debt, Japan faced rising commodity prices and an aging labor pool.

 Many wondered if Japan would sell U.S. Treasuries to pay for rebuilding, but this would have lowered the value of the dollar and increased the cost of imports to the United States.
 Japan didn't need to sell Treasuries, as it was able to finance the rebuilding program primarily from taxation.

 How the Disaster Slowed Global Growth